 In 2003, I left the PAG and started my own art business.
 I began taking private commissions, which included many landscape paintings, as well as still-life and portrait paintings (primarily horses & people).

-Since 2009, I have been focusing primarily on homeschooling & raising my children (my greatest masterpieces!!) while, occasionally taking private commissions.
+From 2009-2021, I focused primarily on homeschooling & raising my children (my greatest masterpieces!!) while, occasionally taking private commissions.